Halalaluyafail3/MultiMapTemplate/README.md

 ```

 ## Description
-`Name` is used to identify different maps, all globally declared entities will use it as a suffix.
+`Name` is used to identify different maps, all globally declared entities will use it as a suffix.<br>
-`Key` is the type of the keys, which shall be a complete object type other than an array type.
+`Key` is the type of the keys, which shall be a complete object type other than an array type.<br>
 `Val` and `Extra` are both series of declarations which shall be valid inside of a `struct`, but no flexible array members may be specified.

 # The MapDef macro
 Defines a map using the given name and functions.
 MapDef shall only be called once for each name provided, duplicate calls are never allowed, even in seperate translation units.
+MapDecl must be called in the translation unit before calling MapDef.
+If MapDecl is used for a name, there shall be an invocation to MapDef with the same name.

+This macro shan't be used inside of a function.

 ## Synopsis
 ```c
 #define MapDef(Name,Hash,Cmp,Alloc,Free) /* ... */
 ```

+## Description
+`Name` is used to identify different maps, all globally defined entities will use it as a suffix.<br>
+`Hash`, `Cmp`, `Alloc`, and `Free` shall all be macro names or function names which take the following arguments:<br>
+`Hash`: A key, and a pointer to a map<br>
+`Cmp`: Two keys, and a pointer to a map<br>
+`Alloc`: A `size_t`, and a pointer to a map<br>
+`Free`: A pointer implicitly convertible to `void*`, and a pointer to a map<br>
+They shall also return the following types:<br>
+`Hash`: A `size_t`<br>
+`Cmp`: A value which is valid for an `if` condition<br>
+`Alloc`: A `void*`<br>
+`Free`: Any type, even incomplete types such as `void`

 # Example
 ```c